Prayer Fuel

 • May His innocence, His submission, and the miracles that accompanied His death confirm for them that Jesus was not just a prophet.
 He was exactly who He claimed to be: the Son of God.

-Insight into how to pray this passage for Christians reaching Muslims in this location
+Insight into how to pray this passage for Christians reaching Muslims in Tunisia

 Imen is living abroad to make money to send to her family.
-While in her adopted country she came to Christ through reading Discovery Bible Study (DBS)’s Creation to Christ series from the Bible.
+While in her adopted country (not Tunisia) she came to Christ through reading Discovery Bible Study (DBS)’s Creation to Christ series from the Bible.
 She immediately began sharing and leading other Muslims to Christ.
 Early in her journey she shared with her friend Samar.
 Initially Samar liked what she was hearing, but soon she became distracted by life’s concerns.
 Sometime later, Imen was studying the Crucifixion story.
 As she was reading, “By this time it was about noon, and darkness fell across the whole land…” she received a text from Samar saying Samar’s sister had died.
 Samar had just moved back to her home country to support her sister’s dialysis treatments.
 Tragically the power went out while her sister was having dialysis and that power outage killed her.
 In response, Imen said somberly, “God holds time in his hands.
 No one knows the time or the hour, or when the darkness will fall.
 We have to get right with Him.”

 We do not know the end of our days here on earth.
 Pray that Muslims here would not put off until tomorrow what should be done today.
 May they have a sense of urgency to seek the Lord, that He might forgive their sins and heal their land.

-Related scriptures to pray for this people
+Related scriptures to pray for Tunisians

-Believers here should not neglect to do good and to share what they have, most importantly the good news of Jesus, for such sacrifices are pleasing to You, God.
+May Tunisian believers not neglect to do good and to share what they have, most importantly the good news of Jesus, for such sacrifices are pleasing to You, God.
 Now may the God of peace who brought again from the dead our Lord Jesus, the great Shepherd of the sheep, by the blood of the eternal covenant, equip people here with everything good that they may do His will, working in them that which is pleasing in His sight, through Jesus Christ, to whom be glory forever and ever.
 Amen

 Praying as a group?

 Leading others in prayer is a great step in making disciples.
 We want to celebrate your and their faithfulness.
-For each person that prays with you, we will add 15 minutes to the 0 days of prayer committed so far.
+For each person that prays with you, we will add 15 minutes to the 79 days of prayer committed so far.

 How many prayed today (including yourself)?